Arab Health Announces Rebrand To WHX Dubai

-The World Health expo (WHX) name unifies Informa Market's healthcare events around the world to better facilitate connection and collaboration without global barriers

-WHX Dubai will build on the success of Arab Health and cement Dubai's global reputation as a premier global medical destination.

-Dubai, United Arab Emirates,January 2025: On the second day of its 50th-anniversary edition, Arab Health, the Middle East's largest and most important healthcare event and congress since 1975, proudly announced its rebranding to World Health Expo Dubai (WHX Dubai).
-This change represents a transformative vision for the next 50 years of global healthcare collaboration and innovation, highlighting Dubai's role as a global hub for medical advancement.
+On the second day of its 50th-anniversary edition, Arab Health, the Middle East's largest and most important healthcare event and congress since 1975, proudly announced its rebranding to World health expo Dubai (WHX Dubai).
+This change represents a transformative vision for the next 50 years of global healthcare collaboration and innovation, highlighting Dubais role as a global hub for medical advancement.

 For half a century, Arab Health has served as a vital platform for healthcare connections in the region.
 It has grown from just 40 exhibitors in its inaugural year to a globally recognised event that brings together over 60,000 healthcare professionals each year.
 WHX Dubai represents a new chapter, embodying a forward-looking approach to connecting people, businesses, governments, and innovators across borders.